Pimm's: Popularity and distribution

 Pimm's is most popular in England, particularly southern England.
-It is one of the two staple drinks at the Wimbledon tennis tournament, the Chelsea Flower Show, the Henley Royal Regatta and the Glyndebourne Festival Opera – the other being champagne.
+It is one of the two staple drinks at the Wimbledon Championships, the Chelsea Flower Show, the Henley Royal Regatta and the Glyndebourne Festival Opera – the other being champagne.
 The first Pimm's Bar opened at the Wimbledon tournament in 1971; every year, over 80,000 pints of Pimm's cocktail are sold to spectators.
 Along with champagne, it has been declared one of two official drinks of Wimbledon, and it has also gained popularity among British universities.
 A Pimm's is also a standard cocktail at British and American polo matches.

 The brand experienced a revival in the early 2000s following a 2003 advertising campaign, which featured a humorous classic upper-class "Hooray Henry" character called Harry Fitzgibbon-Sims (portrayed by Alexander Armstrong) with the catchphrase "It's Pimm's o'clock!", somewhat mocking their own traditional advertising and appeal.
-Diageo's 2010 campaign featured a more diverse range of characters representing different elements of the Pimm's cocktail (Pimm's No.1 being an Englishman in red and white blazer, lemonade being three young women in yellow, ice represented by a mature man), coming together to the theme tune of 1970s British television show The New Avengers.
+Diageo's 2010 campaign featured a more diverse range of characters representing different elements of the Pimm's cocktail (Pimm's No.1 being an Englishman in red and white blazer, lemonade being three young women in yellow, ice represented by a mature man), coming together to the theme tune of 1970s British secret agent action television series The New Avengers.

+Although the recipe is famously a secret, Jane MacQuitty of The Times stated, "The fact that orange curaçao is the vital element in Pimm's No. 1 cup is common knowledge in the spirits world."